xiaogit00/covalent-docs/docs/content/networks/ronin.md

 ---
-title: Ronin Network
+title: Ronin Mainnet
 order: 14
-hidden: true
+hidden: false
 featuredImage: ./images/Ronin.png
 description: Ronin is an Ethereum-linked sidechain made specifically for Axie Infinity.
 A Ronin was a samurai without a master in feudal Japan and Ronin represents the Axie desire to take the destiny of our product into our own hands.
 ---

 ![Ronin network banner](./images/Ronin.png)

-# Ronin Network
+# Ronin

 ## Introduction